 The ice bags come in thick plastic bags that are filled with a frozen gel containing 98% water and 2% non-GMO cotton.
 The cotton is so organic that Sun Basket guarantees its safety usage after that in various applications.
 You’ll notice most meal kits recommend dumping the gels once you are done.

 Each meal kit arrived labeled in paper bags with ingredients further placed in plastic containers.
 Though they sound bulky, at least Sun Basket packages every meal or ingredient in your plan.
 No carrots or spinach are left unwrapped.
 Everything comes ready for storage and is easily accessible due to labeling.

 - Recipes from a certified, award-winning chef.
 Sun Basket has an edge in terms of flavor and variety.
 The tastes are welcoming.

 - Purely organic produce.
 If you prefer clean food, probably recommended by Good Alternative or Best Choice, look no further.
 Sun Basket utilizes 100% organic, hormone-free, antibiotic meat, and dairy products.

 - Extensive plans for people with special diets.
 Conveniently, you can choose meals according to your specific dietary plan.

 - Information-packed kits.
 All meals come with nutrition information and cooking instructions.
 You can always check which meals are easier to prepare or fit your caloric needs.

 - Great on sustainability.
 Sun Basket uses materials that are recyclable and reusable.
-Fish are caught in low impact methods, and they ensure farmers use sustainable farming methods such as crop rotation.
-They have gone miles ahead to make sure everything about the company speaks sustainability.
+Fish are caught in low-impact methods, and they ensure farmers use sustainable farming methods such as crop rotation.
+They have gone miles ahead to make sure everything about the company speaks to sustainability.